SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Results

 \subsection{Illustrative Operation}

-To illustrate the internal workings of the SCC-Loc framework, Fig.~\ref{Quantitative_vis} visualizes the stage-by-stage localization process across two challenging cross-modal scenarios (Urban and Rural).
-For each scenario, the UAV query is evaluated against an $800 \times 800$ m satellite reference area (with the GSD scaling factor set to 1), tracking the evolution of the Top-3 retrieved candidates.
+To provide an intuitive understanding of the SCC-Loc pipeline, Fig.~\ref{Quantitative_vis} presents the stage-by-stage localization process in two challenging cross-modal scenarios, including urban and rural scenes.
+In each scenario, the UAV query is localized within an $800 \times 800$~m satellite reference area, with the GSD scaling factor fixed to 1.
+We further visualize the evolution of the Top-3 retrieved candidates throughout retrieval, semantic viewport alignment, dense matching, and final localization, thereby illustrating how SCC-Loc progressively corrects spatial misalignment, suppresses unreliable correspondences, and selects the final geographic position.

-\textbf{1) Adaptive Viewport and Dense Matching:} Initially, inherent spatial quantization bias often marginalizes the target.
-As shown in the \textbf{Re-Cropping} columns, our SGVA module adaptively aligns the viewport, reducing the PDE (e.g., from 0.464 to 0.448 for the Top-3 urban candidate) to optimally bound the target.
-During the \textbf{Matching} stage, raw dense correspondences are established by MINIMA$_{\text{RoMa}}$.
-Our C-SATSF mechanism then acts as a rigorous geometric filter, preserving valid inliers (green lines) while robustly suppressing outlier matches on highly deceptive backgrounds.
+{ \textbf{1) Adaptive Viewport and Dense Matching:} At the initial retrieval stage, spatial quantization bias can shift the true UAV-visible region toward the boundary of the retrieved satellite patch, reducing the effective overlap for fine-grained matching.
+As shown in the \textbf{Re-Cropping} columns, SGVA adaptively realigns the satellite viewport using the semantic response distribution, leading to improved candidate-query alignment and lower PDE, e.g., from 0.464 to 0.448 for the Top-3 urban candidate.
+During the \textbf{Matching} stage, MINIMA$_{\text{RoMa}}$ first establishes dense cross-modal correspondences, after which C-SATSF filters them by retaining geometrically consistent inliers, shown as green lines, and suppressing unreliable matches induced by repetitive structures and visual decoys.

-\textbf{2) Eradicating Decoys via Geographic Consensus:} The core mechanism is explicitly revealed by contrasting the \textbf{Base score} with the \textbf{Final score} during \textbf{Localization}.
-Repetitive topologies (e.g., identical residential rooftops in Fig.~\ref{Quantitative_vis}(a) or similar agricultural plots in Fig.~\ref{Quantitative_vis}(b)) act as visual decoys.
-These decoys may acquire moderate base scores through raw feature similarity.
-However, because false candidates scatter randomly across the vast reference map, they fail to form a local geographic consensus.
-Consequently, they receive zero consensus reward, leaving their Final score strictly identical to their Base score (e.g., Row 1 in both scenarios).
+\textbf{2) Suppressing Decoys via Geographic Consensus:} The effectiveness of CD-RAPS can be observed by comparing the \textbf{Base score} and the \textbf{Final score} in the \textbf{Localization} stage.
+Repetitive scene structures, such as similar residential rooftops in Fig.~\ref{Quantitative_vis}(a) and visually analogous agricultural plots in Fig.~\ref{Quantitative_vis}(b), can act as visual decoys.
+These incorrect candidates may obtain moderate base scores due to local feature similarity and plausible dense correspondences.
+However, since false hypotheses are usually scattered across the reference map, they cannot form a stable local geographic consensus with other candidates.
+As a result, they receive little or no consensus reward, and their final scores remain close to their base scores.